Davidmartcab/Backend-Login/README.md

 <!-- Create a README which say the necesary environment variables to use the backend -->

 ## Environment variables
+  Create a `.env` file with the following environment variables:

 - `PORT`: Port where the server will be listening
 - `MONGO_URI`: URI of the MongoDB database